iiasa/message-ix-models/doc/api/tools-costs.rst

      - "base_year_reference_region_cost": the base year cost for the technology in the reference region.
      - "fix_ratio": the ratio of fixed O&M costs to investment costs for the technology.

-- Add the new module to the allowed values of :attr:`.Config.module`.

 Please note that the following assumptions are made in technology costs mapping:

 - If a technology is mapped to a technology in the "energy" module, then the cost reduction across scenarios is the same as the cost reduction of the mapped technology.
 - If a non-"energy" module (such as "materials" or "cooling") technology has :py:`reg_diff_source="energy"` and the "base_year_reference_region_cost" is not empty, then the "base_year_reference_region_cost" in :file:`tech_map_[module].csv` is used as the base year cost for the technology in the reference region.
   If the "base_year_reference_region_cost" is empty, then the cost reduction across scenarios is the same as the cost reduction of the mapped technology.
-- If using a non-"energy" module (such as "materials" or "cooling"), if a technology that is specified in :file:`tech_map_materials.csv` already exists in :file:`tech_map_energy.csv`, then the reference region cost is taken from :file:`tech_map_materials.csv`.
+- If using a non-"energy" module (such as "materials" or "cooling"), and a technology that is specified in :file:`tech_map_materials.csv` already exists in :file:`tech_map_energy.csv`, then the reference region cost is taken from :file:`tech_map_materials.csv`.
 - If a technology in a module is not mapped to any source of regional differentiation, then no cost reduction over the years is applied to the technology.
 - If a technology has a non-empty "base_year_reference_region_cost" but is not mapped to any source of regional differentiation, then assume no regional differentiation and use the reference region base year cost as the base year cost for all regions.

 Data sources
 ============